codr4life/snabl/README.md

 ```

 #### Multiple Dispatch
-Snabl supports dispatching functions on multiple arguments, as opposed to only the type of ```this``` in most languages.
+Snabl supports dispatching functions on multiple arguments.
 Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

 #### Gradual Types
 Snabl allows but doesn't require specifying types of function arguments and variables.